samliew/SO-mod-userscripts/README.md

 ## Recommended

 These are highly recommended.
-Minor changes to the UI/defaults makes your mod life easier by a *huge* amount (saving clicks, or having to hunt for a particular link/mod feature, or displaying more info upfront):
+Minor changes to the UI/defaults makes your mod life easier by a *huge* amount (saving clicks, or having to hunt for a particular link/mod feature, or displaying more info upfront).
+Click these to jump to their descriptions:

 - [Mod User Quicklinks Everywhere](#mod-user-quicklinks-everywhere-)
 - [Mod Popup Dialog Improvements](#mod-popup-dialog-improvements-)